-TAs in the MM and DMA vocal pedagogy degree tracks teach lessons to students enrolled in VC161, 162, 261, 262, 521, and 522.
-TAs are responsible for guiding students through ten half-hour lessons in preparation for a public performance at the end of the semester.
+TAs in the MM and DMA vocal performance degrees tracks teach lessons to students enrolled in VC161, 162, 261, 262, 521, and 522.
+TAs are responsible for guiding students through 10 half-hour lessons in preparation for a public performance at the end of the semester.
 TAs meet for one hour weekly to discuss current issues in voice pedagogy, receive feedback on their own teaching, and observe occasional guest speakers.
-(O credits) Tempesta
+(0 credit) Tempesta, Letellier